Wellbeing-Bonus

 By teaching visitors about this benefit, the ambassadors have been able to change people’s behaviour – for the better.

-Just by talking to visitors, individually, or groups of people at events we call Wellbeing-gigs, people can be ‘re-minded’ of the effects of Nature and so can be encouraged to become more considerate.
+Just by talking to visitors, individually, or groups of people at events we call Wellbeing-Gigs, people can be ‘re-minded’ of the effects of Nature and so can be persuaded (by themselves!) to become more considerate.
 And then even reluctant dog owners will, if grudgingly, put their dogs on leads.

 "I found what the site ambassador told me was most helpful."